SERVER API

 (case-sensitive), and the token as the value.

-Notice that when this token is obtained from user credentials, or from a refresh token, it has a validity of 2 hours.
-So it must be refreshed periodically in order have a valid access token.
+Notice that when this token is obtained from user credentials or a refresh token, it has a validity of 2 hours.
+So it must be refreshed periodically in order to have a valid access token.

 Refresh Token

-The refresh token is a token that cannot provide access to the user resources, but can be used for getting fresh access token in case they expired.
+The refresh token is a token that cannot provide access to the user resources, but can be used for getting a fresh access token in case it has expired.

-This token, obtained with the user credentials, or with a valid refresh token, has a validity of around 2 months from issue date, and will be refreshed every time you use it for getting a new pair of access, and refresh tokens.
+This token, obtained with the user credentials or with a valid refresh token, has a validity of around 2 months from the issue date and will be refreshed every time it is used to obtain a new pair of access and refresh tokens.

-So, the idea behind the authentication is that you need to use the user credentials for getting both an access token and a refresh token.
-You can keep the refresh token in a secure place, and use the access token for accessing user resources.
-Once the access token has been expired, then use the refresh token for getting a new access token and a new refresh token.
+The idea behind the authentication is that user credentials are required to obtain both an access token and a refresh token.
+The refresh token can be kept in a secure place, and the access token can then be used to access user resources.
+Once the access token has expired.
+Then, use the refresh token to get a new access token and a new refresh token.

 User Token

-The tokens defined by the user in their account, can be used just like any other access token to authenticate the request.
-However, as contrary as the tokens obtained from the user credentials, this token does not expire by default, and the user can define the access level over the account resources.
-So, in this way, the user could define a token for accessing a single device, or for writing to a data bucket without comprising other account resources.
+The tokens defined by the user in their account can be used just like any other access token to authenticate the request.
+However, contrary to the tokens obtained from the user credentials, this token does not expire by default, and the user can define the access level over the account resources.
+So, in this way, the user could define a token for accessing a single device or for writing to a data bucket without compromising other account resources.

-This kind of tokens can be defined directly from the Thinger.io Console in the Access Tokens
+This kind of token can be defined directly from the Thinger.io Console in the Access Tokens

-section.
-The following picture illustrates how to add permissions to the token for writing to a single bucket, but you can configure them for granting access to different resources and actions of your account.
+To add permissions to the token for writing to a single bucket, configuration can be performed to grant access to various resources and actions within the account:

 Getting Tokens From User Credentials